vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

 "SQRT(SUM(POWER(b20005.B20005_001M, 2))) AS B20005_001M, SQRT(..."
 ```

-The query is further built by adding other statements:
+The query is further built by adding the rest of the SQL statements:

 ```R
 query_string <- paste(